-The Council will ensure that development on the site is undertaken in accordance with the approved scheme The site should be developed in accordance with the broad parameters of the approved scheme subject to site-specific constraints (Ref: 45200/APP/2014/3638).
+The site should be developed in accordance with the broad parameters of the approved scheme subject to site-specific constraints (Ref: 45200/APP/2014/3638).

 Site B: COMAG I

 The Council will support proposals for residential development on Site B, in accordance with London Plan density guidelines and subject to the agreement of design principles.
 Proposals should integrate with and complement development on adjacent sites.